 Chefs that work in a standalone restaurant setting typically find that they have a greater variety of work than in a large hotel kitchen.
 The smaller brigade size means that experience in all sections becomes more vital as we may be asked to jump from one section to the next.

 When I have worked in standalone restaurants I have always been part of a smaller team of 4 or 5 chefs.
-This meant that the type of work I did on a day to day basisOpens in a new tab. was more varied.
+This meant that the type of work I did on a day to day basis was more varied.

 I may have begun the day making the bread, before moving on to prep the fish that came in, before moving on to the deserts for that evening.
 It really was a mixed bag based on the needs and staff members present that day.